neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

 While all snippets in the tutorial can be copy-pasted, we recommend typing the solutions directly into your editor in order to reinforce the learnings.

+---

 ## Setup

 ### Prerequisites

 NEO•ONE is a JavaScript library so we'll assume you have a basic understanding of the JavaScript language. **If you're not sure, we recommend taking a [JavaScript tutorial](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) to check your knowledge level**.
 It might take some time to complete, but then you won't be trying to learn both NEO•ONE and JavaScript at the same time.

-NEO•ONE itself is written in [TypeScript](http://www.typescriptlang.org/) and throughout the tutorial we will use TypeScript, however the guide assumes no prior knowledge.
+NEO•ONE itself is written in [TypeScript](http://www.typescriptlang.org/) and throughout the tutorial we will use TypeScript, however the tutorial assumes no prior knowledge.
 We will introduce TypeScript specific concepts as they're used, with links to documentation to learn more.

 The tutorial assumes general familiarity with blockchain and the NEO blockchain in particular.
-Check out the [Blockchain Basics](/docs/blockchain-basics) chapter of the main guide if you are unfamiliar with the general concepts blockchain or need a refresher.
+Check out the [Blockchain Basics](/docs/blockchain-basics) chapter of the main guide if you are unfamiliar with the general concepts of blockchain or need a refresher.

 The tutorial will leverage [React](https://reactjs.org).
 If you'd prefer to use another front-end framework, or no framework at all, that's okay too!
 We'll only briefly cover how to use React with NEO•ONE and otherwise it will primarily be used to show how one might integrate NEO•ONE with a front-end framework, so in-depth knowledge of React is not required.